 Note: Because the dough from trimmings is worked a little more, you might want to place the last ones on the end of the baking sheet so you can keep track of them.
 They won't be quite as light as the rest.

-Bake for about 12 to 15 minutes, until golden brown.
+Bake the biscuits for about 12 to 15 minutes, until golden brown.

 You Might Also Like